-A payday loan — sometimes referred to as a cash advance — is an ultra short term loan that requires the full repayment of your debt, including interest, in one lump sum within 15 or 30 days after the loan payout.
+A payday loan — sometimes referred to as a cash advance — is an ultra-short-term loan that requires the full repayment of your debt, including interest, in one lump sum within seven to 30 days after the loan payout.

 You can expect to accrue roughly $15 in finance charges for every $100 you borrow.
 So, for example, a $500 payday loan may require a lump sum repayment of $575 within 15 or 30 days.
 That may not seem too bad, but the high default rates on these loans show why they’re a trap.

-Studies show that around 6% of consumers default on their payday loan — which is a similar default rate to most credit card products.
+Studies show that around 6% of consumers default on their payday loans — which is a similar default rate to most credit card products.
 But a payday loan default is far more expensive.

 This snowballs very quickly.
 For example, one consumer racked up more than $50,000 in finance charges for a $2,500 payday loan.